mitchellroe/blog/auto-hibernate.md

 <dd>
 A low power state where the system is initially suspended (the state is stored in RAM).
-If not interrupted within the delay specified by **HibernateDelaySec=**, the system will be woken using an RTC alarm and hibernated (the state is then stored on disk).
+If not interrupted within the delay specified by
+<strong>HibernateDelaySec=</strong>, the system will be woken using an RTC
+alarm and hibernated (the state is then stored on disk).
 </dd>

 </dl>